malinhauglandh/quiz-application-frontend/README.md

 - Questions can be of the type multiple choice, true or false, or fill in the blank
 - Play a quiz and get the results
 - Get an overview of all the quizzes you have made
+- Filter on categories and search for quiz name/description

 ## Installation